 Hogmanay is the Scottish version of a New Year’s Eve.
 That means NYE with a wee bit more alcohol, a good few ceilidh numbers and a lot of laughs.
-For Scotland new year brings with it full scale parties whether you’re battling the cold at Edinburgh’s street party, enjoying a Glasgow rave or just having wee dram with your pals.
+For Scotland new year brings with it full scale parties whether you’re battling the cold at Edinburgh’s street party, enjoying a Glasgow rave or just having wee dram with your pals at a December festival.

 While being Scottish may be reason enough for the excessive celebrations, the real reason behind the full force extravaganza is the lack of Christmas back when Bonnie Scotland wasn’t getting on with church.
 Since then NYE celebrations have been hard to shake and all Scots like to see in the bells with style… and an unforgettable group rendition of Robert Burns’ Auld Lang Syne.

 I went to Hogmanay back and had a brilliant time, you can check out my Hogmanay experience here.

 6. Krampusnacht Festival, Vienna